Generalized Eshelby's inclusion and inhomogeneity problems for transient heat transfer: Formulation

 \subsection{Disturbance caused by eigen-fields of an inclusion}

-The following considers disturbance caused by continuously distributed source fields within one inclusion.
-Following the recent work \cite{Wu2024-prsa}, we consider two eigen-fields, eigen-heat-source (EHS, $Q^*$) and eigen-temperature-gradient (ETG, $u_i^*$), to simulate material mismatch between the matrix and inhomogeneities on specific heat and thermal conductivity, respectively.
-The original heat equation (\ref{eq:govern_eqn}) is rewritten as follows:
+The following subsection considers disturbance caused by continuously distributed source fields within one inclusion.
+Following our recent work in harmonic heat transfer \cite{Wu2024-prsa}, two eigen-fields, eigen-heat-source (EHS, $Q^*$) and eigen-temperature-gradient (ETG, $u_i^*$), are employed to simulate material mismatch between the matrix and inhomogeneities on specific heat and thermal conductivity, respectively.
+The original heat equation in Eq. (\ref{eq:govern_eqn}) is rewritten as follows:

 where eigen-fields are continuous over the inclusion.
-Therefore, they can be written in terms of polynomials by the Taylor's expansion as follows:
+Therefore, they can be written in terms of polynomials by the Taylor's expansion \cite{Mura1987} as follows:

 where eigen-fields only exist within the inclusion $\Omega$; $\textbf{x}^{C}$ is the center of $\Omega$; superscripts $0*, 1*$ and $2*$ stand for the uniform, linear and quadratic polynomial terms of the eigen-fields.
 Mathematically, the polynomials can be obtained by the Taylor expansion of the eigen-fields referred to the particle center with their derivatives matching with the parameters at each order of $0*, 1*$ and $2*$.
-For the sake of computational efficiency, this paper only considers up to quadratic order, although higher-order terms can be derived similarly.
+And this paper considers up to quadratic order \cite{Mura1987}.
 Treating $-K u_{i,i}^*(\textbf{x}, t) - Q^*(\textbf{x}, t)$ as an artificial heat source, the disturbance by eigen-fields can be evaluated through domain integrals of fundamental solutions over $\Omega$ in the following methods:

 For the effect of EHS $ Q^* (\textbf{x}, t)$, the Green's function is directly used in the integral as:

 \begin{small}

 \end{small} For the effect of ETG $u_{i}^*(\textbf{x}, t)$, Gauss' theorem can be applied to yield the temperature variation as: